 For Mother’s Day my sister and I always try to come up with something extra special for our mom.
 She loves handmade things (LUCKY US!) and has lots of fun things in her yard.
-Planters made from tires have been popular for awhile and I’ve been wanting to make her one.
+Planters made from tires have been popular for a while and I’ve been wanting to make her one.
 It seemed like a perfect Mother’s Day gift!

-As I searched online I found some cute ladybugs and decided the bright red would be super cute in her yard…. of course it seemed like a great gift for my mother in law too… and I would have to have one in my yard right?
+As I searched online I found some cute ladybugs and decided the bright red would be super cute in her yard…. of course, it seemed like a great gift for my mother in law too… and I would have to have one in my yard right?

 I am beyond tickled with how cute they turned out!
 Read on to see how “dog-proofing” mine turned into 2 more versions.

-First step was to find tires.
+The first step was to find tires.
 A friend of mine had recently moved and was unable to take her tire planters so SCORE!
 My husband and Hayden (youngest son) helped me get the tires and it was a reminder of just how much they have gotten used to my crazy craft things.
 They both just loaded the tires and didn’t question my latest adventure…at least out loud. lol

 The Project Comes To Life

 I gathered the supplies and WAIT!
 I found out something I had never known before.
 Trying to get water out of the inside of a tire is HARD!
 No, really.
 I think it needs to be a “minute to win it” event.
 I finally looked on youtube and found out I wasn’t the only one unable to do this.
 It really is a hard thing! lol.
 Most people suggested swinging the tire and bouncing it on the ground.
 This worked for most of the water, but we ended up scooping out the rest.

 As I sprayed the tires…and sprayed the tires…and sprayed them some more I kept thinking about how I was going to do the face.
 I wanted more of a dimensional face instead of just painting on the tires.
 PLUS I knew it would be MUCH easier to paint a face on flat wood vs a textured tire.